-- 6.1 Use black fasteners oily to the touch at testing.
-Clean all weathered or rusty fasteners of all rust and re-lubricate prior to testing.
-Lubricate all galvanized fasteners with a visible dye, so a visual check verifies the lubricant's presence. - 6.2 Measure the bolt length, not including the head. - 6.3 Install the fastener assembly in the steel plate with sufficient spacers or washers to bring the bolt end out at least flush with the tightened nut, to a maximum bolt stick-out of three threads.
+- 7.1 Use black fasteners oily to the touch at testing.
+Ensure all galvanized nuts have a visible dye to verify the presence of the lubricant. - Note 3 Weathered and rusty bolts should not be used.

+- 7.2 Measure the bolt length, not including the head. - 7.3 Install the fastener assembly in the steel plate with sufficient spacers to bring the bolt end out at least flush with the tightened nut, to a maximum bolt stick-out of three threads.
 Provide three to five threads in the length of bolt between the inside faces of the nut and bolt head.
-Always use a hardened washer under the nut. - 6.4 Snug the bolt by applying no more than 20% of the torque allowed in Table 6 below, using a torque wrench.
-Measure and record the torque (with the nut in motion) on the bolt. - 6.5 Match-mark the nut, bolt and plate. - 6.6 Tighten the nut with the torque wrench by the number of turns from Table 5.
+Always use a hardened washer under the nut. - 7.4 Snug the bolt by applying no more than 20% of the torque allowed in Table 6 below, using a torque wrench.
+Measure and record the torque (with the nut in motion) on the bolt. - 7.5 Matchmark the nut, bolt and plate with a straight line. - 7.6 Tighten the nut with the torque wrench by the number of turns from Table 5.
 Use a hand wrench to ensure that the bolt does not turn.
 Measure and record the torque with the nut in motion.